 “I am new to this program, and I very much appreciate all that I have learned here.
 My son is a recovering heroin addict.
 When he was released from treatment, he tried going into a sober living house nearby.
 That didn’t work out, and against our better judgment, we let him move back in with us.
 Things quickly started to deteriorate once he got home, and he relapsed with weed.
-We tried to get him back into in-patient treatment, but insurance would not approve it because it was just weed.
-He is attending outpatient treatment, but he continues to use weed, sometimes pretty heavily.
+We tried to get him back into in-patient treatment, but insurance would not approve it because it was just pot.
+He is attending outpatient treatment, but he continues to use pot, sometimes pretty heavily.

 I started researching the internet and found out about your program.
 I have been implementing the positive talk with him for a couple of days now.
 One thing that is really frustrating is he continues to smoke pot in our house.
 The treatment center does not recommend kicking him out, and my heart tells me they are right.
 I have asked him nicely to stop doing this in my house feeling that I should be able to have some boundaries.
-I just do not know an effective way to put a stop to this, or if I even can.
+I just do not know an effective way to put a stop to this.
 Any advice you have would be greatly appreciated.
 Thank you so much again for creating this website.
 I am so impressed with it.
 I wish I had known about it 5 years ago.
 Thanks again!”

 Dominique Simon-Levine explains how this mother should handle her son’s new pot smoking habit

 Your son came home from treatment and has since started using marijuana.
 He is still abstinent from heroin.
 From what you wrote, the outpatient place he is now attending knows he is using marijuana and has counseled you to not kick him out.